StomperHK/new-year-countdown/README.md

-# Frontend Mentor - Countdown timer
+# Frontend Mentor - New year countdown

 This site was made with the design provided by Front-End Mentor (https://www.frontendmentor.io/challenges/launch-countdown-timer-N0XkGfyz-).